Class struggle: Aristotle

-Socrates was the first Greek philosopher to describe class conflict.
-In the Republic, by Plato, Socrates said that "any city, however small, is in fact divided into two, one the city of the poor, the other [the city] of the rich; these [cities] are at war with one another."
-Socrates disapproved of oligarchies, in which members of a small class of wealthy property owners take positions of political power in order to dominate the large social class of impoverished commoners; and used the analogy of a maritime pilot, who, like the power-holder in a polis, ought to be chosen for political office for his skill, not for the amount of property he owns.

 Plutarch

 This 6th-century Athenian black-figure urn, in the British Museum, depicts the olive harvest.
 Many farmers, enslaved for debt, would have worked on large estates for their creditors.

-The historian Plutarch recounts how the Greek people participated in the class conflict between the aristocrats and the common folk.
+The historian Plutarch recounts how the Greek people engaged in a battle against the aristocratic class.
 Financially oppressed by their indebtedness to the aristocrats, the mass of Athenians chose Solon to be the lawgiver to lead them to freedom from their creditors.
-The philosopher Georg Wilhelm Friedrich Hegel said that Solon's constitution of the Athenian popular assembly created a political sphere that balanced the competing socio-economic interests of the social classes of Athens:
+The philosopher Georg Wilhelm Friedrich Hegel said that Solon's constitution of the Athenian popular assembly created a political sphere that balanced the competing interests of the factions in Athens.